yakivmospan/android-snippets/articles/Volley Request Manager.md

  - Factory that will help to create your own Image Loader
  - Possibility to clear Image Loader memory cache

-Why I choose Volley?
-Because it is simple, powerfool, extendable, with built-in memory and disk cache library from google.
+Why I choose Volley and not OKHttp(or another Http lib) instead?
+Because it is simple, powerfool, extendable, with built-in memory and disk cache library from [Google][8].

 Usage examples :